tarantool/doc/doc/dev_guide/lua_style_guide.rst

 ===========================================================

 * 4 spaces instead tabs.
-PIL suggests using of two spaces, but programmer looks at code 4 up to 8 hours a day, so it's simplier to distinguish indentation with 4 spaces.
+PIL suggests using of two spaces, but programmer looks at code 4 up to 8 hours a day, so it's simpler to distinguish indentation with 4 spaces.
 Why spaces?
 Similar representation everywhere.

   You can use vim modelines: